How to choose a credit card from Capital One

 There’s no one-size-fits-all answer to how many credit cards you should have, so the right amount can vary from person to person.
 If credit cards are used responsibly, they can have a positive effect on credit.
 This means paying statements on time each month.
 But if having multiple cards makes it a struggle to keep up with payments or avoid high balances, it can lead to negative marks on your credit reports.

-According to FICO®, one of the major credit-scoring companies, a good credit score falls between 670 and 739.
+According to credit-scoring company FICO®, a good credit score falls between 670 and 739.
 The better your credit scores, the more credit card options and favorable terms might be available to you.

 But even if your credit score isn’t considered good, that doesn’t mean you can’t qualify for a credit card.
-Options like secured credit cards can help people who are building or rebuilding their credit.
+Options like secured credit cards or cards for fair credit can help people who are building or rebuilding their credit.

-How to choose a credit card in a nutshell
+Key takeaways: How to choose a credit card

 There are a variety of credit cards available.
 Taking time to research different options, compare credit cards and get pre-approved are steps you can take to narrow down your choices.

 Ready to apply?
-Check out how to get approved for a credit card.
+Compare Capital One’s credit cards to find the right card for your needs.
 Still weighing your options?
-Get pre-approved online today—with no harm to your credit score.
+You can get pre-approved with no harm to your credit score.

 Related Content